 Child support is often paid by the parent who has the child a smaller percentage of time.
-The purpose of child support is to help pay for the child’s living expenses (roof over their head, food in their stomach, clothing and healthcare).
+The purpose is to help pay for the child’s living expenses (roof over their head, food in their stomach, clothing and healthcare).
 It is always in the child’s best interest when both parents are providing support consistent with their financial ability.

-HOW CHILD CUSTODY AND CHILD SUPPORT ARE CONNECTED
+HOW CUSTODY AND SUPPORT ARE CONNECTED

 In a typical scenario, one parent has a higher income and the other is a lower (or no) income parent.
 The low earning parent is frequently the parent who spends the majority of time with the child’s daily needs for eating, dressing, bathing, teaching, playing, homework, etc. The high earning parent tends to spend time with the child during sports or extra-curricular activities and weekends.
-The higher income parent is usually ordered to pay child support to the lower income parent.
+The higher income parent is usually ordered to pay the lower income parent.
 The higher income parent may feel it is unfair or doesn’t like the way the lower income parent spends money.
 The higher income parent may start a custody battle to increase their timeshare so they pay less to the lower income parent.
 In some cases the change of timeshare is not in the best interest of the child.
 These court battles are very expensive, time consuming and frequently feels like fighting over money rather than taking care of the child’s best interests.

 HOW DO I GET CHILD SUPPORT?

-If the other parent is not willing to financially support their child adequately, there are a number of ways to get child support ordered in California family courts.
+If the other parent is not willing to financially support their child adequately, there are a number of ways to get support ordered in California family courts.

 1. IF NO CASE HAS BEEN FILED: If neither of you have filed a family law or paternity case, then you can start a case to get child support.

 a.
 If married or registered domestic partners you can: